Aquanty/rtd-hgs/docs/source/index.rst

 |

--.3in

 #. **tec_wells_file** Name of the file to which the 1-D well element
    information will be written in Tecplot LINE3D geometry format.

--.3in

 --------------

 |

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Wells to tecplot

 --------------